Perception with Guarantees: Certified Pose Estimation via Reachability Analysis: Conclusion and Next Steps

 \section{Conclusion and Next Steps}

 We show that certified pose estimates can be obtained solely from an image and a known target geometry.
 Our experiments demonstrate the effectiveness of our approach, thereby reliably localizing an agent relative to the target in just over a second.
-This potentially opens the door to real-time capabilities if implemented and optimized in a more efficient programming language than MATLAB, and GPU acceleration can be applied as all operations are based on simple matrix manipulations in a batch-wise manner.
+This potentially opens the door to real-time capabilities if implemented and optimized in a more efficient programming language than MATLAB.
+In addition, GPU acceleration can be applied as all operations are based on simple matrix manipulations in a batch-wise manner.

-We acknowledge several limitations of this work, each of which opens up interesting research questions that we leave for future investigation.
-Firstly, our approach assumes context in the current setting, e.g., that the target is clearly visible in the image.
+We acknowledge several limitations of this work, each of which opens up interesting research directions that we leave for future investigation.
+Firstly, our approach makes assumptions about the current setting, e.g., that the target is clearly visible in the image.
 However, this might not occur in practice, as weather conditions can affect the visual perception, and malicious actors can manipulate the target.
 Secondly, noisy images make finding a small subset of witness pixels to refine the offline pre-computed pose candidates more challenging.
-While we show that our approach still efficiently localizes the agent even for unprocessed images, we also show that denoising helps to find a tighter certified pose estimate, and further research on both the algorithm to find the witness pixels as well as the refinement through \cref{prop:enclosing-unsafe-inputs} would benefit our approach as well.
+While we show that our approach still efficiently localizes the agent even for unprocessed images, we also show that denoising helps to find a tighter certified pose estimate, and further research on both the algorithm for finding the witness pixels and the refinement through \cref{prop:enclosing-unsafe-inputs} would benefit our approach.
 Thirdly, we only consider a single (target) object present in the image, which might be unrealistic in complex settings.
 Please note that if the images of the respective objects are separated and the distances between multiple objects are known, one can compute an intersection of the obtained cones (\cref{fig:exp-synthetic}) to obtain an even tighter result due to the different angles of the object with respect to the camera.
-Despite these limitations, we believe that our work is already a significant step towards guaranteeing the safety of autonomous agents in safety-critical settings.
+Despite these limitations, we believe that our work is a significant step toward guaranteeing the safety of autonomous agents in safety-critical settings.